maryhargadon/Mybrary/README.md

 ## General Info

-This is currently a project in progress for my front-end development course through Launchcode.
+This is currently a project in progress for my front-end web development course through Launchcode.
 This MEAN stack app is meant to provide a means for users to list and lend their own books, music albums, or other items to other users.
+Currently a user can register and login to a demo account that has a list of books and music albums that are stored using MongoDB.
+In the future I plan to have each user's account data stored separately using an index.
+I also plan to create a page where users can view each other's lists of lending items as well as a messaging system to establish lending logistics and terms.

 ## Technologies